metinuslu/blm5110_color_clustering/README.md

-# Color Clustering from Product Images for BLM 5110 Machine Learning
+# K-Means Clustering with (RGB) Color Channels of Product Images for BLM 5110 Machine Learning

 For Details: Read the reports/ML2023_Project_2.pdf